Undergraduate Course Catalog 2016-2017

 Minor in Biochemistry, Molecular and Cellular Biology (BMCB)

-Students who wish to develop focused competencies in biochemistry, molecular biology, and/or cell biology can complement their major academic program with a minor in Biochemistry, Molecular and Cellular Biology (BMCB).
-The general requirements for completion of a minor can be found in the Minor section of the Undergraduate Catalog.
-Specific courses that fulfill the requirements for the BMCB minor can be found at http://www.bmcb.unh.edu/Minor.
+Students who wish to develop focused competencies in biochemistry, molecular biology, and/or cell biology can complement their major academic program with a minor in biochemistry, molecular and cellular biology (BMCB).
 The intent to complete a minor in BMCB should be communicated by the end of the junior year.
-During the final semester, students should file the Certification of Completion of Minor in order to have the minor shown on the academic record.
+The general requirements for completion of a minor can be found in the minor section of the Undergraduate Catalog.
+Specific courses that fulfill the requirements for the BMCB minor can be found at http://colsa.unh.edu/mcbs/bmcb/biochemistry-molecular-and-cellular-biology-minor.

-For additional information on the BMCB major or minor, contact the undergraduate program coordinator, Professor David Townson (firstname.lastname@example.org).
+For additional information on the BMCB major or minor, contact the undergraduate program coordinator, Dr. Feixia Chu (firstname.lastname@example.org).